All Episodes

 They switched that to the Commerce Department, where good old Ron Brown was installed as the secretary.

-And BAMO, the Chinese, the ChICOMs, could not put a missile in orbit.
+And Bamo, the Chinese, the CHICOMs, could not put a missile in orbit.

-They could launch it, but they couldn't figure out how to get it to orbit, go up there and come down.
+They could launch it, but they couldn't figure out how to get it to orbit.

 Well, guess who fixed it?

-Laurel space sent some people over there after one of these crashes of a rocket that failed to secure orbit, examined the wreckage and taught them about gyros and whatever is necessary.
+Laurel Space sent some people over there after one of these crashes of a rocket that failed to secure orbit, examined the wreckage, and taught them about gyros and whatever is necessary.

-Then we have the the North Koreans, and there we have our old buddy Jimmy Carter involved with Madeline Albright and Bill Clinton again.
+And we have the North Koreans, and there we have our old buddy Jimmy Carter involved with Madeline Albright and Bill Clinton again.

-They own, I think Hong Kong.
+They own, I think, Hong Kong.

-They uh there's a whole bunch of other places that they already operate.
+There's a whole bunch of other places that they already operate.

-I it it What's that?
+What's that?

 Yeah, China.

-They're in China and then they're uh in Hong Kong, and but I don't it's ownership is uh it's maybe too strong, but they're they certainly well, they own it, but operate it still happens locally.
+But I don't, ownership is maybe too strong, but they certainly, well, they own it, but operate it.

 So it's not as though we're allowing them into an area of commerce where they aren't yet already involved.

-Uh we we didn't we didn't own the port operations.
+We didn't own the port operations.

-Now Britain a greater ally than any Arab company.
+Now, Britain, a greater ally than any Arab company.

 I totally understand.

-I totally understand all that, and I'm not arguing with you.
+And I'm not arguing with you.

 I'm just saying there's some other aspects to this that are not even being discussed because the tsunami has swept this whole thing along to the point that there's only one aspect to it that anybody wants to talk about except me.